blbadger/blbadger.github.io/autoencoder-representation.md

 f_n = w_1 a_1 + w_2 a_2 + \cdots + w_n a_n
 $$

 Now consider what it means for the output of $f$ to be non-unique with respect to the input: this means that many different vectors $a$ yields some value of $f(a)$.
-Being that $f$ is composed of $m$ independent sub-functions, one typically would expect for
+Without prior knowledge, we can therefore form $m$ probability distributions on $a$ describing the likelihood of each $f_m^{-1}$ yielding $a$.
+Ignoring approximate non-invertibility, these are uniform distributions over all possible valid $a$, and including approximate non-invertiblity these distributions are more complicated.

+Regardless of the individual distributions, however, the general version of the central limit theorem states that the combined distribution $f$ tends towards the Gausian distribution as $m \to \infty$.

 {% include youtube.html id='SzzIJD05aVI' %}